zowe/docs-site/docs/appendix/server-component-manifest.md

       config: value
   ```

-  The user can choose to put those configurations into `components.myextension` or `haInstance.<ha-instance>.components.myextension` of `zowe.yaml` like this:
+  You can choose to put those configurations into `components.myextension` or `haInstance.<ha-instance>.components.myextension` of `zowe.yaml` like this:

   ```yaml
   zowe: